Samuela31/DevOps-Training-Car-Rental-Fullstack-Project-/README.md

 # Car Rental Project

-A full-stack car rental management system with a Spring Boot backend and Angular frontend.
+A full-stack car rental management system with a Spring Boot backend and Angular frontend (forked by me for learning purposes).

 ## Project Structure